Air Carriers' Liability and Insurance

 Changes effective 31 March 2013

-The Aviation Legislation Amendment (Liability and Insurance) Act 2012 (the Act) has introduced changes to air carriers' liability and insurance arrangements that were proposed in the 2009 National Aviation Policy White Paper.
+The Aviation Legislation Amendment (Liability and Insurance) Act 2012 (the Act) has introduced changes to air carriers' liability and insurance arrangements.

 The changes to air carriers' liability and insurance requirements effective 31 March 2013 include the following: